Rs 6 bln allocated to acquire land for Ring Road project

 He also announced 14 percent discount for travelling on Independence Day.

-He said the ill-fated A320 aircraft that crashed in Karachi was insured for Rs 5 million each passenger while Rs one million has already been paid to heirs of each passenger, adding, now it was decided to increase the insurance amount to Rs 10 million for each passenger.
+He said the ill-fated A320 aircraft that crashed in Karachi was insured for Rs 5 million each passenger while Rs one million has already been paid to heirs of each passenger, adding; now it is decided to increase the insurance amount to Rs 10 million for each passenger.

-He said that due to effective policies of the government, the situation of the coronavirus pandemic in the country was under control.
+He said that due to effective policies of the government, the situation of the coronavirus pandemic in the country is under control.